exense/step-samples/plugins/example-plugin/frontend/README.md

 - Inside the sample project try to change something in the `projects/${pluginName}/src/app/modules/plugin`.
 Angular will rebuild the plugin served at `localhost:5002` and changes will be reflected at running main application.

-## Plugin build
+## Building the Plugin
-After plugin's creation and new command should automatically appear in the package.json.
+After plugin's creation a build command is generated in the package.json.
-It should look like `build:a2:${pluginName}`.
+It looks like: `build:a2:${pluginName}`.

 Invoke it:
 ```